n3tw0rth/n3tw0rth/README.md

 # Hey, I'm n3tw0rth

 I'm interested in low-level programming and exploring the internals of software systems.
-I work as a Software Engineer, and in my free time, I enjoy:
+I work as a Software Engineer on Backends and Cloud environments, and in my free time, I enjoy:

 - Building terminal tools.
-- Learning about software reversing.
+- Learning new things.

 # Skills